 - (1) A sign may be externally illuminated, provided that its sole purpose is to identify the premises on which it is displayed and does not include advertisements for products offered at the location.
-An externally illuminated sign may be displayed in the following zoning districts: Highway Commercial (HC), Office Commercial North (OC-N), Office Commercial South (OC-S), Village Center Commercial (VCC), Village Office Commercial I (VOC I), Village Office Commercial II (VOC II), Mixed-Use Zone (MUZ), Village Mixed-Use Zone (VMUZ), Industrial (I), Rural Industrial (RI) and Town Center District (TCD), provided that it does not emit a glare beyond the premises upon which it is located. - (2) Internally illuminated signs shall be prohibited, except as specified for Electronic Message Center signs. - (3) All externally illuminated signs may only be lit during the actual hours of operation of the business for which the sign is advertising, provided that no sign may be lit between the hours of 10:00 p.m. to 7:00 a.m.
-Externally illuminated signs for business operations that are 24/7, such as emergency services or churches, may be continuously lit during the hours of 7:00 a.m. to 10:00 p.m. regardless of actual operations or events. - (4) In all districts where an externally illuminated sign is permitted, the source of light of an externally illuminated sign shall be shielded or concealed.
+An externally illuminated sign may be displayed in the following zoning districts: Highway Commercial (HC), Office Commercial North (OC-N), Office Commercial South (OC-S), Village Center Commercial (VCC), Village Office Commercial I (VOCI), Village Office Commercial II (VOCII), Mixed Use Zone (MUZ), Village Mixed Use Zone (VMUZ), Industrial (I), Rural Industrial (RI) and Town Center District (TCD), provided that it does not emit a glare beyond the premises upon which it is located. - (2) No sign, other than EMC Signs, may be internally illuminated. - (3) All illuminated signs may only be lit during the actual hours of operation of the business for which the sign is advertising, provided that no sign may be lit between the hours of 10:00 p.m. to 7:00 a.m.
+Illuminated signs for business operations that are 24/7, such as emergency services or churches, may be continuously lit during the hours of 7:00 am -10:00 pm regardless of actual operations or events. - (4) In all districts where an externally illuminated sign is permitted, the source of light of an externally illuminated sign shall be shielded or concealed.
 Lighting fixtures should be located, aimed, and shielded such that light is only directed onto the surface of the sign.
-Fixtures should be mounted above the sign and be aimed downward to prevent illumination of the sky.
+Fixtures should be mounted above the sign and be aimed downward to prevent illumination of the sky. - (5) Colored lights are not permitted for any illuminated sign.